It’s a phenomenon that continues to sweep the Higher Education sector.

 It creates clarity and purpose for your project.
 More importantly, it enables you to devise, shape and test new processes and workflows.

 Share your findings with your audience and look at ways of keeping them informed of the progress through intranet updates, newsletters and regular roadshows.

 If you want to maintain that buy-in and support, this is an investment worth exploring.
 It will actively support your migration phase of the project.

 Remember, they’re not just your colleagues, they are your customers.

 Step 3: The brief

 This is where all the research and requirements from your discussions come into play.
 It’s your digital transformation brief.

-Having conducted your internal and external research, it provides an opportunity to management expectations at all levels.
+Your internal and external consultations provide an opportunity to manage expectations at all levels.
 Knowing what your infrastructure is capable of and the integrations which need to be considered.

 You’re building a solution.
 This is being market-led.

 It means a lot of the work an agency would charge to do, has already been completed.